 The results of Blood Flow Restriction (BFR) training during exercise are overwhelming, but how does it work?
 And is it safe?
 Read all about it in this new article!

 If you haven’t heard about it BFR yet, I’m sure this will change in the near future.
 Every week new studies are published talking about the great results of BFR.
 But to understand all the new results of scientific studies, it is important to know the basics.
 In this article I’ll summarize all you need to know, based on a recent scientific review about Blood Flow Restriction.

 What is Blood Flow Restriction Training?

-Blood flow restriction (BFR) is a new training method in which you restrict blood flow during exercise.
+Blood flow restriction (BFR) is a new training method in which you restrict blood flow towards a muscle, during exercise.
 It is also called KAATSU or Vascular Occlusion training.
-The idea is to restrict blood flow towards the working muscle by using a cuff.
+The idea is to restrict blood flow towards the working muscle by using a cuff or bands.
 This will partially restrict blood inflow and will fully restrict blood outflow.
 This results in inadequate oxygen supply and blood pooling in the restricted muscle.
 These conditions create an environment as if you are exercising very hard.
 Research shows that this will let you gain more results while needing less effort.
 You can use blood flow restriction training in resistance training, aerobic training and even passively.
 More on the results later, first some practical tips.

 Blood Flow Restriction Cuffs and Bands